-E. The sexual misconduct sanctioning panel will meet in an executive session to review the case and determine an appropriate sanction.
-Neither the complainant nor respondent will participate in person.
-The panel will review the investigator's written report, the letters submitted by the parties, the respondent's disciplinary history, and the respondent's transcript.
+G. Once the Chair concludes the sanctioning panel hearing (or both parties decline the option to participate in a sanctioning panel hearing), the sexual misconduct sanctioning panel will meet in an executive session to review the case and determine an appropriate sanction.
+The panel will review the investigator's written report, any letters submitted by the parties, the respondent's disciplinary history, and the respondent's transcript.